 From the knoll enjoy a panorama of peaks adorn with glaciers.
 The Bernese Alps fill the skyline to the north.
-To the east the peaks of the Mischabel range rise above the Mattertal while the Weisshorn, Bishorn and Brunegghorn dominate to view to the southwest.
+To the east/southeast the peaks of the Mischabel range, including the Nadelhorn, Lenzspitze and the Dom, rise above the Mattertal while the Weisshorn, Bishorn and Brunegghorn dominate to view to the southwest.
 Monte Rosa, Lyskamm and the Breithorn massifs tower above the head of the Mattertal valley to the south.
 In the distance to the east are the peaks flanking the east side of the Saas Valley.

 From the overlook the trail drops down steep slopes to Jungen, nestled in a hanging valley perched high above the floor of the Mattertal.
 Here a small cable car whisks hikers down to St. Nicklaus where trains depart for Zermatt or Visp and a bus heads to Grachen.